-Ashwani Sharma is the Course Leader for the BA (Hons) Film and Screen Studies at London College of Communication.
+Ashwani Sharma is a Lecturer on BA (Hons) Film and Screen Studies at London College of Communication.

 Previously Ashwani was a Principal Lecturer in Media and Cultural Studies at the University of East London (UEL).
 At UEL he was also a member of the Centre for Cultural Studies Research and had been the Director of the Centre for New Ethnicities Research.
 Ashwani has been on the Executive Committee of the Media, Communication and Cultural Studies Association (MeCCSA), where he co-founded the race, ethnicity and postcolonial network.
 He is a Fellow of the Higher Education Academy.